-During 2020, the members of our nominating and corporate governance committee were Mette Kirstine Agger, Edward Conner and David M. Mott.
-In addition, James McArthur was a member of the nominating and corporate governance committee prior to his resignation from the board in April 2020.
-Ms. Agger is currently the chair of the nominating and corporate governance committee.
-Our nominating and corporate governance committee met two times during 2020.
+During 2021, the members of our nominating and corporate governance committee were Barbara J. Dalton, Edward Conner and David M. Mott.
+In addition, Mette Kirstine Agger was chair of the nominating and corporate governance committee until her departure from the board in June 2021.

+Dr. Dalton is chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee met four times during 2021.
 Our nominating and corporate governance committee's responsibilities include:

-- · recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing a periodic evaluation of our board of directors.
+- · recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - developing and recommending to our board of directors corporate governance principles; and - overseeing a periodic evaluation of our board of directors.